rajvirtual/react-apollo-graphql-hooks/README.md

-You can view the blog here : https://medium.com/javascript-in-plain-english/an-intro-to-apollo-graphql-with-react-hooks-and-context-api-1de5c3ab3c83
+You can view the blog [here](https://medium.com/javascript-in-plain-english/an-intro-to-apollo-graphql-with-react-hooks-and-context-api-1de5c3ab3c83)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).